Tyrrrz/MiniRazor/Readme.md

 </html>
 ```

-Note the usage of `@inherits` and `@namespace` directives:
+Note the usage of two important directives at the top of the file:

 - `@inherits` directive indicates that the base type of this template is `MiniRazor.TemplateBase<TModel>`, with the model of type `string`.
-If this directive is not included, the template will by default inherit from `MiniRazor.TemplateBase<dynamic>`, which doesn't provide intellisense support and type-safety when working with the model.
+  If this directive is not included, the template will instead inherit from `MiniRazor.TemplateBase<dynamic>` by default, which doesn't offer the same level of type-safety when working with the model.

 - `@namespace` directive instructs the compiler to put the generated class into the `MyNamespace.Templates` namespace.
-If this directive is omitted, the default namespace of `MiniRazor.GeneratedTemplates` is used instead.
+  If this directive is omitted, the default namespace of `MiniRazor.GeneratedTemplates` will be used instead.

 In order to make the template accessible by MiniRazor's source generator, you need to add it to the project as `AdditionalFiles` and mark it with the `IsRazorTemplate="true"` attribute: